 a light-colored, hard, crystalline pyroxene, CaMg(SiO), calcium magnesium silicate, found in some limestones and metamorphic rocks and sometimes used as a gem

-Origin of diopsideFrench from di- (see di-) + Classical Greek opsis, appearance, sight (; from ōps, eye); associated, association in meaning with Classical Greek diopsis, transparency ; from dia-, through + opsis, sight
+Origin of diopsideFrench from di- (see di-) + Classical Greek opsis, appearance, sight ( from ?ps, eye); associated, association in meaning with Classical Greek diopsis, transparency from dia-, through + opsis, sight